-ENCODE (n, f, dest) [elist] п Number of characters to be processed.
+ENCODE (n, f, dest) [elist] n Number of characters to be processed.
 Nonzero integer expression not to exceed the maximum record length for formatted records.
 This is the record size for the internal file. f Format identifier.
-It cannot be an asterisk. dest Name of internal file.
+It cannot be an asterisk.

+Name of internal file.
 It can be a variable or array of any data type.
 It cannot be an array section, a zero-sized array, or a zero-sized character variable.

-elist

-Output list to be converted to character during the ENCODE statement.
+elist Output list to be converted to character during the ENCODE statement.

 The output list items are converted using format f to produce a sequence of n characters that are stored in the internal file dest.
-The n characters are packed 4 characters per word.
+The n characters are packed 8 characters per word on UNICOS and UNICOS/mk systems.
+The n characters are packed 4 characters per word on IRIX systems.